mirzafahad/mirzafahad.github.io/_posts/2020-06-23-tflite-stm32-part2 .md

 assert  (x_train.size + x_validate.size + x_test.size) == SAMPLES
 {% endhighlight %}

-Now, let's print the split data to see that every of these datasets cover the full range of sine wave (`0` to `2pi`) and isn't aggregated on one side.
+Now, let's print the split data to see that each of these datasets cover the full range of sine wave (`0` to `2pi`) and isn't aggregated on one side.

 ![split data](/img/tflite/split.png){: .center-block :}

 ### Design the model
 In neural network you have neurons (think of it as a node in a [mesh network](https://en.wikipedia.org/wiki/Mesh_networking)).
-Each of these neurons has weight and bias value.
-During training, these values are changed, by a _**activation function**_, that you will select during training, to match its prediction with the actual output.
+Each of these neurons has weight and bias values.
+During training, these values are changed, by an _**activation function**_, that you will select during training, to match its prediction with the actual output.
 A _**loss function**_ will be used to see how far the predictions are from the actual value and the training process will try to minimize this value.

-You can have any numbers of layers of neurons.
-But, greater number of neurons leads to more complexity, and hence will also increase the size of the model.
+You can have any number of layers of neurons.
+But, a greater number of neurons leads to more complexity, and hence will also increase the size of the model.
 We will be using two layers of 16 neurons (i.e. 32 neurons), with one input layer and one output layer.
-Remember, out input is just one value, `x` and output is just one value, `y`.
+Remember, our input is just one value, `x` and output is just one value, `y`.
 This is what our neural network will look like:

 ![neural network diagram](/img/tflite/nn.png){: .center-block :}